Mattianna/mattianna.github.io/_jewelry/Harvest_Silver_Strand.md

 {% include gallery %}

-This beautiful strand, worn either as a necklace or a wrapped braclet, is an autumnal composition of Chinese glass beads, Indian metalic beads, recycled white discs, against a background of golden and iridescent seed beads.
+This beautiful strand, worn either as a necklace or a wrapped braclet, is an autumnal composition of Chinese glass beads, Indian metalic beads, and recycled white discs against a background of golden and iridescent seed beads.